SFML/SFML-Website/pages/tutorials/3.0/getting-started/macos.md

 }
 ```

-But currently it will not build, as we need to configure Xcode so it can find SFML's headers and libraries
+But currently it will not build, as we need to configure Xcode so it can find SFML's headers and libraries.

-For header paths, select your project on the sidebar, go to the build settings tab and set the Header Search paths (filter can help find the setting) to the `include` folder in your unpacked SFML folder (or brew include folder if using brew, e.g. `/opt/homebrew/include`)
+For header paths, select your project on the sidebar, go to the build settings tab and set the Header Search paths (filter can help find the setting) to the `include` folder in your unpacked SFML folder, e.g. `<sfml-install-path>/include` (or brew include folder if using brew, e.g. `/opt/homebrew/include`).

 ![Xcode header settings](osx-header-paths.png "Xcode header search path settings")

-For library paths, do the same for the Library Search path setting, using the `lib` folder in your unpacked SFML folder (or brew lib folder if using brew, e.g. `/opt/homebrew/lib`)
+For library paths, do the same for the Library Search path setting, using the `lib` folder in your unpacked SFML folder, .e.g `<sfml-install-path>/lib` (or brew lib folder if using brew, e.g. `/opt/homebrew/lib`).

 ![Xcode lib settings](osx-library-paths.png "Xcode library search path settings")

-Now the configuration is different whether you decide to use the dynamic or static libraries
+Now the configuration is different whether you decide to use the dynamic or static libraries.

 ### Dynamic libraries

 To link libraries, Navigate to the "Build Phases" tab in your project settings, and under "Link Binary With Libraries" add SFML's libraries via `Add Other... -> Files`.
-For dynamic linking you want to select the files with the `dylib` extension
+For dynamic linking you want to select the files with the `dylib` extension.

 ![Xcode dynamic link settings](osx-dynamic-link.png "Xcode dynamic link settings")

 Your project should now build successfully, but will fail at runtime as it can't load the libraries.
-To fix this you need to provide the lib folder in the runpath search paths setting
+To fix this you need to provide the lib folder in the runpath search paths setting.

 ![Xcode runpath settings](osx-runpath.png "Xcode runpath settings")